rdonnelly/rdonnelly.github.io/_posts/2014-02-15-my-favorite-albums-of-2013.md

 tumblr_url: http://ryanjdonnelly.com/post/76759870267/my-favorite-albums-of-2013
 ---

 Alright, I know it is super late in the year to be putting out a list for 2013, but better late than never, right?

 2013 had a lot of great music in it.
 I was not sure if it could match 2012, but it definitely did, at least in sheer volume.
 At times I thought that meant it would end up feeling a little watered down, but it managed to avoid that fate with some really strong stuff.
 Anyway, on to the list...

-Disclaimer: I do not have any formal music training;
-I am really just going by what I like.
-I am looking for music that pulls a reaction out of me or makes me move, not necessarily stuff that lives up to hype, is musically sound, or is good compared to previous work.
+Disclaimer: I do not have any formal music training; I am really just going by what I like.
+I am looking for music that pulls a reaction out of me or makes me move, not necessarily stuff that lives up to hype, is musically sound, or is good compared to previous work
 ---

 ## 10 - Hummingbird - Local Natives